-A board member with a disability that limits or impairs the member's ability to physically attending a noticed meeting may participate from a location not noticed and not accessible to the public, so long as the member is connected by audio and video means and identifies where he or she is and who else is present with the member.
-Thus, for example, a disabled board member may participate from a non-noticed location such as a private residence or hospital, so long as the other requirements are met.
+A board member with a disability that limits or impairs the member's ability to physically attend a noticed meeting may participate from a location not noticed and not accessible to the public, so long as the member is connected by audio and video means and identifies where he or she is and who else is present with the member.
+Thus, for example, a disabled board member may participate by video and audio connection from a non-noticed location such as a private residence or hospital, so long as the other requirements in section 92-3.5(d), HRS, are met.